Trump revenge tour kicks off with Saturday rally in Ohio | Politics

 - United States

+By noon, a long line of several hundred people had formed in a field in front of a jumbo screen reading "Ohio Welcomes Donald J. Trump".
+Many wore hats and T-shirts calling for his return to the White House in 2024, and some wore slogans disparaging Biden with expletives.
+Supporters said they hoped Trump would use such events to help unify the party behind like-minded candidates for Congress.

-"There is no doubt that the priority is to elect Republicans in 2022," Arredondo said.
-"This is the start of it."
-In a recent statement Trump's Save America PAC said the Ohio rally would be the first of a series of events "in support of candidates and causes that further the MAGA agenda and accomplishments" of the former Trump administration.
+"Continuing these rallies is extremely important," said Jessica Dicken, a 30-year-old stay-at-home mom from southeast Ohio, adding Trump could be "a voice for the more conservative movement here in Ohio and across the nation."
+In a recent statement, Trump's Save America PAC said the Ohio rally would be the first of a series of events "in support of candidates and causes that further the MAGA agenda and accomplishments" of the former Trump administration.

 He has continued to feud with other senior Republicans.
 Trump has lashed out at former Vice President Mike Pence, who he falsely claims could have stopped Congress from certifying Biden's victory on Jan.
 6, as well as at Senate Minority Leader Mitch McConnell for calling Trump "practically and morally responsible" for that day's violence.
 Pence defended his actions in a Thursday speech https://www.reuters.com/world/us/pence-proud-his-jan-6-actions-despite-criticism-trump-2021-06-25 at the Ronald Reagan library.

-"There's more at stake than our party and our political fortunes in this moment," Pence said.
+"There's more at stake than our party and our political fortunes at this moment," Pence said.
 "If we lose faith in the Constitution, we won't just lose elections - we'll lose our country."
 Trump's repeated false claims of election fraud have taken hold of Republican voters.
-Some 53% of Republicans believe Trump won the 2020 election and blame his loss on illegal voting, and one quarter of the overall public agreed that Trump won, a Reuters/Ipsos poll found.
+Some 53% of Republicans believe Trump won the 2020 election and blame his loss on illegal voting, and one-quarter of the overall public agreed that Trump won, a Reuters/Ipsos poll found.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)